huggingface/datasets/datasets/generated_reviews_enth/README.md

 ### Supported Tasks and Leaderboards

-English-to-Thai translation quality esitmation (binary label) is the intended use.
+English-to-Thai translation quality estimation (binary label) is the intended use.
 Other uses include machine translation and sentiment analysis.

 ### Languages